dprada/Aqua/doc/source/source_ms/tutorial.rst

 How to make atoms selections
 ============================

-The syntax is close to the pynoramix syntax.
+The syntax is close to the aqua syntax.
 There are few special key words.

 .. sourcecode:: ipython